Rev-9: Abilities

 The Rev-9's primary feature is the ability to split its liquid metal exterior and endoskeleton into two separate units.
 In addition to this, it possesses similar basic capabilities to the Terminators created by Skynet before its destruction.
 Like the T-1000 it is capable of shapeshifting to assume the appearance of anyone it touches and can morph its arms to form stabbing weapons and other shapes, such as hooks for scaling vertical surfaces.
 The Rev-9 exhibits more control over its composition than the T-1000, allowing it to use its polyalloy in more inventive and adaptive fashions.
 The endoskeleton is also shown to adjust its physical form to bend in an inhuman manner.
 The Rev-9 is also a skilled acrobat, able to make great leaps and climb treacherous surfaces with ease.
 The Rev-9 is composed of carbon-based alloy, making it lighter and stronger than previous Terminators.
-The Rev-9 can adapt behavioral responses (such as emotions) similarly to the T-800, either by choice or impulse, and its exterior can quickly heal itself after taking an injury, like the T-1000.
+The Rev-9 can adapt behavioral responses (such as emotions) similarly to the T-800, either by choice or impulse, and proficient with social skills.
+Its exterior can quickly heal itself after taking an injury, like the T-1000.
 The Rev-9 is able to tap into servers and rapidly gain large amounts of information.
 Luna said that this ability allows the Rev-9 to do "very quickly what it took the T-800 decades to achieve."
 Once connected to computer systems, it can control other machines linked to them such as drones as well as communications, essentially a computer virus that invades other programs and inserts its own code.

 When the Rev-9 is separated into two units, its liquid metal form continues using a human disguise, while the other part takes the appearance of a metallic endoskeleton.